aunnnn/CORSaliency/README.md

 # CORSaliency
 Corner-based Saliency Model
-- for compute visual saliency on a given image.
+- use to compute saliency map on a given image.

+Contact: aun.rueopas@gmail.com